 Okay, enough with the wine reviews.

 Chop half a cabbage and half an onion.
 Peel and chop about three, medium potatoes.

 We don’t usually use THAT much sausage, but S said to put it all in.
 The Johnsonville was a chicken and pepper sausage with some cheese?
 It was quite good, but the flavors were lost in this.
 We usually just stick with the Hillshire Farm Turkey Smoked Sausage.

 I always start the pierogies when we start the dinner.
 I bake them in the oven.
-I coat them with cooking spray, bake for 15 minutes
+They are coated them with cooking spray, bake for 15 minutes.

 Heat a Dutch oven in medium-high heat.
 Add about 1 tablespoon of canola oil or extra virgin olive oil and swirl to coat.
-Add the cabbage and onion and saute until it begins to brown.
-Add the sausage and saute an additional 5 minutes.
-Then add the potatoes and the sauerkraut and saute another 3-5 minutes.
+Add the cabbage and onion and sauté until it begins to brown.
+Stir in the sausage and sauté an additional 5 minutes.
+Then add the potatoes and the sauerkraut and sauté another 3-5 minutes.